sikt-no/graphitron/graphitron/README.md

 }
 ```

-The method returns a jOOQ condition, which will be appended after the where-statement for the query.
+The method returns a jOOQ condition, which will be added to the where conditions for the subquery.

 _Schema_:
 ```graphql